Historical Timeline of Karmanos Cancer Institute

 1975

-• Wayne State University’s Division of Conjoint Services and Curricula in Oncology becomes the Detroit Medical Center Institute for Oncology and Allied Diseases, a nonprofit corporation established to complement the role of faculty members in their university-related endeavors.
+• Wayne State University’s Division of Conjoint Services and Curricula in Oncology became the Detroit Medical Center Institute for Oncology and Allied Diseases, a nonprofit corporation established to complement the role of faculty members in their university-related endeavors.

 1976